krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 This article assumes that you already now how to connect to the device via debug serial port and get into the [U-Boot] console.
-This part was covered hopefully in enough details in [ThePreviousPost].
+This part was covered hopefully in enough details in [the previous post].

-In [ThePreviousPost] I also meantioned that we don't need a memory card, but this time around we, unfortunately will need it.
+In [the previous post] I also meantioned that we don't need a memory card, but this time around we, unfortunately will need it.
 So make sure that you have a [micro SD](https://en.wikipedia.org/wiki/SD_card).
 Format the memory card to have a primary bootable partition of type *WIN95 FAT32 (LBA)* (partition code